GemsNY

 0

-The term “lab-created” gemstone refers to a gemstone that has been made in a laboratory and has the same chemical composition as its natural counterpart.
+The term “lab-created” gemstone refers to a gem that has been made in a laboratory and has the same chemical composition as its natural counterpart.
 This term is synonymous with “synthetic”, “man-made”, or “lab-grown” gemstones.

 How are lab-created gemstones made?